trapexit/mergerfs/mkdocs/docs/runtime_interfaces.md

 #### Keys

 Use `getfattr -d /mountpoint/.mergerfs` or `xattr -l /mountpoint/.mergerfs` to see all supported keys.
+It is effectively the same as the [options](config/options.md) prefixed with `user.mergerfs.`.
 Some are informational and therefore read-only such as certain options which set FUSE options that can not be modified after setup. `setxattr` will return EROFS (Read-only filesystem) on read-only keys.
 ENOATTR will be returned if the key doesn't exist.

 #### Values

 Same as the [command line](config/options.md).

+#### Getting

+`getfattr -n user.mergerfs.branches /mountpoint/.mergerfs`

+or

+`getfattr -n user.mergerfs.branches /mountpoint`

+#### Setting

+`setfattr -n user.mergerfs.branches -v VALUE /mountpoint/.mergerfs`

+or

+`setfattr -n user.mergerfs.branches -v VALUE /mountpoint`

 ##### user.mergerfs.branches